top of page

 • Puzzle-based progression

 This required building a system where player actions in one area dynamically influenced another.
-The goal was clarity and consistency across all interactions.
+Game clarity and consistency across all interactions were the two guiding principles throughout development.

-My primary task was ensuring the gardening, inventory, and crafting systems worked together seamlessly.
+My primary task was ensuring that the gardening, inventory, and crafting systems worked together seamlessly from the player's perspective.

-I designed a logic structure where harvesting plants automatically converted into usable crafting ingredients.
+I designed a logic structure where harvested plants automatically converted into usable crafting ingredients.
+Players could then:

 • Brew potions